 This degree is the latest addition to the program offerings in the Department of Physics, Computer Science and Engineering (PCSE).
 “Over the years we heard from many students and parents, as well as from companies, who wanted us to offer more engineering degrees here at CNU,” says Dr. Riedl, Department Chair.
 Read More

-- Food For Thought 2014Christopher Newport University will hold the finale of the 7th annual Food for Thought campaign on Friday, November 14, 2014.
-The campaign mobilizes the campus community to combine "head, heart and hand" as an approach to local poverty alleviation while collecting food and money to benefit the Foodbank of the Virginia Peninsula.
+- Food For Thought 2014Christopher Newport University collected 51,000 pounds of food during its 7th annual Food for Thought campaign finale Friday.
+The drive mobilized the campus community to collect food and money to benefit the Foodbank of the Virginia Peninsula.